2012 Delaware Fightin' Blue Hens football team

 The 2012 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Colonial Athletic Association (CAA) during the 2012 NCAA Division I FCS football season.
 Led by K. C. Keeler in his 11th and final season as head coach, the Fightin' Blue Hens compiled an overall record of 5–6 with a mark of 2–6 in conference play, placing eighth in the CAA.
 The team played home games at Delaware Stadium in Newark, Delaware.

 Keeler was fired after the season.

-Previous season

-In 2011, Delaware came into the season ranked No. 5 in both The Sports Network Poll and The Coaches Poll.
-After losing the season-opener to Navy of the Football Bowl Subdivision (FBS) and beating Division II team West Chester, the Blue Hens went 3−3 against Football Championship Subdivision (FCS) teams over the next six games of the season.
-They finished the year with three straight conference wins and a final record of 7−4.
-With only six Division I wins, they were not invited to the FCS playoffs after the regular season.
-Delaware was ranked No. 17 in The Sports Network Poll and No. 20 in The Coaches Poll.